flojoy-ai/docs/docs/getting-started.md

 Flojoy is an open-source desktop app for visual Python scripting.
 Using a simple drag-drop interface, pre-written Python scripts are wired together as nodes in a flow chart.
 These flow charts can be built up into powerful Python apps for **ETL, DAQ, AI, and simulation**.
 Advanced Python practioners can add their own custom Python scripts as nodes in the flow chart, which can be published and reused by other Flojoy users.

-Free & MIT licensed forever.
+Free & MIT licensed.

-Scroll to bottom for screenshots.
+Scroll to the bottom for screenshots.

 ## Running this thing (Mac/Linux only)